 - Below is a general budget which outlines eligible categories and their allocation under this award.
-The Recipient is to utilize the "Proposed Program Budget" as a guide for completing the "Budget Detail Worksheet" below. - The equipment category will require a "Detailed Budget Worksheet" including the proposed equipment to be purchased and the corresponding Authorized Equipment List (AEL) reference number.
-The AEL can be found at www.rkb.us. - The transfer of funds between the categories listed in the "Proposed Program Budget" is permitted.
-However, the transfer of funds between Issues is strictly prohibited. - At the discretion of the Recipient, funds allocated to Management and Administration costs (as described in the "Proposed Program Budget") may be put towards Programmatic costs instead.
-However, no more than 3% of each Recipients' total award may be expended on Management and Administration costs.
+The Recipient is to utilize the "Proposed Program Budget" as a guide for completing the "Budget Detail Worksheet" below. - The transfer of funds between the categories listed in the "Proposed Program Budget" is permitted.
+However, the transfer of funds between Issues is strictly prohibited.